fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 ### Histogram of Oriented Gradients (HOG)

-#### 1-2.
+#### 1 & 2.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

 In order to properly extract HOG features I did several tests considering different color spaces and color channels, separately.
-I also tested different values for parameters such as pixels per cell and celss per block.
+I also tested different values for parameters such as pixels per cell and cells per block.

 I got the best results by using all the channels in the YUV color space and following the suggestions from the lessons I used 9 HOG orientations, 8 pixels per cell and 2 cells per block.
 The chosen value for the parameter are shown in the cell 3 of the IPython notebook.

 From cell 4 to cell 7 I implemented the code that extracts and normalize the feature vector of the images.
-The implementation of the methods used to exatrct the features is located into the FeatureExtractor.py that contains a class named FeatureExtractor.
+The implementation of the methods used to extract the features is located into the FeatureExtractor.py that contains a class named FeatureExtractor.

 In particular the "main" method of the class is get_features().
 It relies upon the calls to other three methods of the class: get_hog_features(), get_color_hist() and get_bin_spatial().
 The get_features() then combines the return values from the previous three methods and returns the feature vector of the image.